uc-wilso6jm/it3038c-scripts/labs/Lab7/README.md

 ```powershell
 Install-Module PSWordCloud
 ```
-*--Optional but you can always run the update command to make sure you have the latest version.--
+*Optional but you can always run the update command to make sure you have the latest version.*
 ```powershell
 Update-Module PSWordCloud
 ```